 \subsection{Experiment Setup}

-\paragraph{Environment.} All experimental results are obtained on four servers with 8 NVIDIA H20 (96 GB) GPUs.
-For SFT, we use the Megatron-LM~\cite{Megatron-LM} training platform.
-For online RL, we use the OpenRLHF~\cite{hu2024openrlhf} training platform.
+\textbf{Environment.} All experiments were conducted on four servers, each equipped with 8 NVIDIA H20 GPUs (96 GB each).
+For SFT, we used the Megatron-LM~\cite{Megatron-LM} training platform, while online RL was performed using OpenRLHF~\cite{hu2024openrlhf}.